fabianosilva-it/fabianosilva-it/README.md

 ### Hi 👋 I’m Fabiano Silva!

-I'm looking for new projets to develop, new challenges.
+I'm looking for new projets to develop and new challenges.

 Send a message with your ideia, let's work together!